dangoncs/announcements-system/readme.txt

 ----------------
 The workspace is divided in two folders: the Client project and the Server project.
 Both contain:
 - src: the folder that contains the source code.
-- lib: the folder that contains dependencies.
+- lib: the folder that contains dependencies (JAR files).

 Running the Server
 ------------------